Chapter Two: Taken By Surprise

 "No, I haven't," she finally answered.
 "I don't really listen to opera."

 "Most people don't.
-I just thought I'd ask if you did," Ludwig replied, setting his cup down, reaching for the remote to his stereo.
-Turning the volume down a few notches, he said, "I'm not angry at you for what happened yesterday.
-God knows I've taken worse injuries in my life.
+I just thought I'd ask if you did."
+He closed his book, reaching for the remote to his stereo.
+Turning the volume down, he said, "I'm not angry at you for what happened yesterday.
+I've taken worse injuries in my life.
 I can't say I'm impressed with having to have these devices placed back in my home, but if they clear my name, I suppose I'll put up with them.
 For now."

 "You're not angry?" she asked.
 "I would have thought you were."

 "I don't hold anger inside.
-It's a waste of energy," was Ludwig's reply.
+It's a waste of energy," was the reply.
 "It clouds one's judgment.
-And why would I want such an emotion held inside?"
+Why would I want such an emotion held inside?"

 That made sense, she supposed.